 Here are new "Quality Standards" to measure the result of your beginner lessons.
 These were created to improve the quality of our teaching, improve safety, and increase return rates.
+Stance is critical, practice it statically, but students will move back: on a slope, when higher, faster, or changing focus.
+Keep it simple; weight on toes chest over toes.
 New Video 8 min

 1- Speed- Work on an athletic stance statically and in motion downhill.
-Do this with hands in the proper position and chest over toes with slight bouncing on toes.
+Do this with hands in the proper position, and chest over toes with slight bouncing on toes.
 Get "COMFORTABLE WITH SPEED" doing at least 5 runs of gliding wedges: while bouncing, doing wedge changeups, and wedge stops in an athletic stance.
-Provide a lot of verbal feedback while performing.
-All this is done before try to turn.
+Provide a lot of verbal feedback while performing- stand on toes and chest over toes.
+All this is done before trying to turn.

 2- Turning- Work on turning with speed in a gliding wedge, making a very slight turn, then go straight, and slight turn the other way.
 Students can point big toes or push on one then the other.
 They may need to combine both.
 Turning happens "FROM THE GROUND UP" starting with the feet, not turning the shoulders and hips.